Happy Birthday, Krissy!

 The film had its share of quintessentially Spielbergian moments.
 Predictable foreshadowing.
 Reaction-provoking deception.
 The crucial moment when Spielberg proves to us that all of us in the world -- no matter our differences -- can agree on one thing: Al Green.
 A lady even said, "Aaaaaah!" at one point when nothing of any import happened.
 I guess she's never been to a Spielberg movie before.
 Seasoned veterans like Kevin and me know better.
 There were some bits of typical unnecessary narrative.
 I suppose that's why Spielberg is so appealing to the masses.
 He makes it easy for them.
 And maybe that's what good filmmaking is.
 I don't know.
 I spent too much time watching and studying German impressionist cinema.
 I prefer being made to work for it.
 And I don't mind leaving a theater with a question mark floating above my head.
 I especially loved such things when I could retire to some cozy place with a smart compatriot and take the whole thing apart with words and questions and cajoling.
 I do love a good parlor discussion.

 The theater was filled with people who apparently have to bring an interpreter along in order to be able to follow what's happening.
 "You're going to meet my father."
 "He's what?
 What's happening?"
 "He's taking him to meet his father.
 Louis is.
 It's Louis's father.
 They're going to see Louis's father."
 "Oh."
 Or they just need to talk things through.
 Leaning over to their seatmate to say things like, "Oh.
 See?" or "That's that one guy."
-I was dismayed to see a Muslim lady with a baby carriage in the row in front of us.
-We both, I'm ashamed to admit, suspected it had a bomb in it.
-But I was even more dismayed to learn that it had a fussy infant in it.
+I was dismayed to see a lady with a baby carriage in the row in front of us.
+And not becase I thought there might be a bomb in it.
+But because it had a fussy infant in it.
 Who takes an infant to a movie that starts at 11:05 P.M. and has lots of gunfire and explosions in it?
 Who?
 Furthermore, who shows up to a new release at The Grove and walks into the theater ten minutes after the show is scheduled to begin and expects to be able to find six seats together and a decent distance from the screen.
 There were a couple of guys who ended up sitting on the steps next to us.
 That's something I can't really imagine doing.
 Not for $12.50 a ticket.

 There was a healthy amount of upsetting and stomach-turning portrayal of the grotesque gruesomeness of violent death.
 And the haphazard way it's dealt out in politically-charged scenarios.
 Transforming a father, a husband, a brother, into a lump of meat, bullet-riddled and messy.
 Beginning to smell.
 And yet you can just ignore it.
 You've got a job to do.
 I think the movie pretty heavy-handedly made that point -- that both sides of the terrorist equation think they are crusading in a just war, fighting for the thing that matters most to them, whatever the cost, even if victory won't be seen for generations to come.
 I got that.
 And of course that's true.
 And of course rational and reasonable people know this.
 Don't they?
 How can killing people ever be the answer?
 I tell my mom I don't believe in or support the death penalty, and she never hears what I'm saying.
 I could stack up all of the factual arguments, but what is this -- Michael Moore's blog?
 I'm writing about a movie, aren't I?